-Available accommodation within the Direct Provision estate has been decreasing since 2016, due to a number of factors, including the expiry of contracts between IPAS and accommodation providers and the ongoing housing crisis which is reducing available accommodation sites.
+Available accommodation within the Direct Provision estate has been decreasing since 2016, due to a number of factors, including the expiry of contracts between IPAS and accommodation providers and the ongoing housing crisis, which is reducing available accommodation sites.
 During 2019, IPAS added 735 bed spaces to their portfolio, through an increase in the capacity of existing centres and with the opening of three new accommodation centres.
-IPAS also managed the closing of the Hatch Hall accommodation centre in Dublin, therefore the net increase in 2019 of bed spaces was 515 in total.269 Despite this, the rise in the number of applicants led to 1,559 protection applicants being placed in temporary accommodation by the end of 2019.
-As of September 2020, approximately 1,382 individuals were resident in emergency accommodation.270 The Minister of State at the Department of Justice and Equality with special responsibility for Equality, Immigration and Integration confirmed that accommodation in Direct Provision is prioritised for new arrivals, particularly families and other vulnerable people.271 In the experience of the Irish Refugee Council in 2020, requests for re-entry into Direct Provision under the Regulations - by people who had not taken up an initial offer of accommodation or have since experienced a change in their circumstance - have been refused on the ground of a lack of accommodation or have been subject to considerable delays.
-These delays have been further exacerbated by the Covid-19 pandemic.
+IPAS also managed the closing of the Hatch Hall accommodation centre in Dublin, therefore the net increase in 2019 of bed spaces was 515 in total.
+The property accommodation by the end of 2019.
+As of September 2020, approximately 1,382 individuals were resident in emergency accommodation.
+As of December 2021, approximately 1,046 individuals were resident in emergency accommodation.

+The Minister of State at the Department of Justice and Equality with special responsibility for Equality, Immigration and Integration confirmed that accommodation in Direct Provision is prioritised for new arrivals, particularly families and other vulnerable people.
+320 In the experience of the Irish Refugee Council in 2020, requests for re-entry into Direct Provision under the Regulations - by people who had not taken up an initial offer of accommodation or have since experienced a change in their circumstance - have been refused on the ground of a lack of accommodation or have been subject to considerable delays.
+These delays have been further exacerbated by the COVID-19 pandemic.
 In some cases, individuals were waiting up to ten days to re-access accommodation in circumstances where they were rendered homeless.

-The personal circumstances of persons living outside Direct Provision are generally unknown and figures are not maintained by IPAS.
+The personal circumstances of persons living outside Direct Provision are generally unknown.
+According to figures supplied by IPAS, as of January 2022, 902 international protection applicants were living outside Direct Provision in private rented accommodation.
 In terms of people who lived in Direct Provision and then subsequently left it for whatever reasons whilst their asylum application was pending, for example to live with family members, a partner or friends, it is very difficult to access the Direct Provision system again, should their situation change.